 - The detailed and exquisite craftsmanship can be seen in these gloves.
 The 100% original leather is sturdy and long-lasting and the stitching stays put no matter how hard you train.

 - Padding is three-layered, with a soft outer layer, a firm middle layer, and a pillow-like inner layer for the knuckles.

 - The thin gel padding on the palms gives extra comfort and protection and facilitates clinching.

 - Wider cuff and extra padding in the wrists enhance wrist support.

-- A high-quality velcro wrist fastener gives a tight fit and easy to put on / off.
+- A high-quality velcro wrist fastener gives a tight fit and is easy to put on / off.
 It also keeps the hands in place.